gmac/sidekiq-heroku-autoscale/README.md

 ## Plugin config

 Add a configuration file for the Heroku Autoscale plugin.
 YAML works well.
-A simple configuration with one `worker` process that monitors all Sidekiq queues and starts/stops in the presence of jobs looks like this:
+A simple configuration with one `worker` process (named in Procfile) that monitors all Sidekiq queues and starts/stops in the presence of jobs looks like this:

 **config/sidekiq_heroku_autoscale.yml**